sirnuke/steambridge/README.md

 ### AND

-SteamBridge lets you run Steam applications on Linux using Wine, but while still using the native Steam client.
-The long term goal is to allow Linux users access to their Windows library without switching clients.
+SteamBridge lets you run Steam applications on Linux using Wine, while still using the native Steam client.
+The goal is allowing Linux users access to their Windows library without having to switch clients.

-More technically, SteamBridge is primarly a two part recreation of the Steam API DLL that acts a proxy between Wine and the Linux-native Steam client.
+More technically, SteamBridge is primarily a two part recreation of the Steam API DLL that acts a proxy between Wine and the Linux-native Steam client.